frconor-ebook/meditations/_posts/2025-02-10-the-holiness-in-rest-a-sacred-pause.md

 observe the norms of prudence in caring for our health and that of the people who in any way depend upon us.

-The Second Vatican Council in *Gaudium et Spes* says among these norms is the one "that leisure be properly employed to refresh the spirit and strengthen the health of mind and body."
+The Second Vatican Council in *Gaudium et spes* says among these norms is the one "that leisure be properly employed to refresh the spirit and strengthen the health of mind and body."